DMO-droid/Yahoo-Finance-Global-Markets-2026/EDA/EDA_REPORT.md

 | USX (US Cents) | Some US-listed instruments | 100× scale vs USD |

 **Resolution:**
-- **USX → USD:** Divided by 100 where `currency == 'USX'`.
+- **USX → USD:** Divided by 100 where `currency == 'USX'`
-- **Non-USD assets:** Flagged with `flag_non_usd = True` to prevent invalid cross-currency price comparisons.
+- **Non-USD assets:** Flagged with `flag_non_usd = True` to prevent invalid cross-currency price comparisons

 > Direct price comparisons across currencies are disabled by design.
-All cross-market comparisons use percentage returns or USD-denominated market capitalisation.
+All cross-market comparisons use percentage returns or USD-denominated market capitalisation

 ---

 ### 3.5 Leveraged & Extreme-Return Flagging - 🟡 Moderate

-**Observation:** A subset of assets - primarily leveraged ETFs (2×/3× products) and Crypto — exhibited 1-year returns exceeding ±100%, distorting return distribution analysis.
+**Observation:** A subset of assets - primarily leveraged ETFs (2×/3× products) and Crypto — exhibited 1-year returns exceeding ±100%, distorting return distribution analysis

 **Resolution:** A binary flag was engineered rather than removing these assets: